Planning a trip to Magic Kingdom with toddlers? Get ready for a wild adventure!

 Tips for visiting Magic Kingdom with toddlers

-Before I get into the best places to eat and must-do attractions, let’s go over a few tips to help your visit go smoothly.
+Before I get into the best places to eat and must-do attractions, let’s go over a few tips to help your visit to Magic Kingdom go smoothly.

 Also bring a change of clothes and a swimsuit

 Usually I recommend bringing a change of clothes in case of spills, splashes, or accidents.

 But at Magic Kingdom, there’s a splash pad, so a swimsuit and towel might also come in handy.

 Plus, if you time it right, you can use the towel to sit on during parade times and then hit up the splash pad later in the day.

 Make use of the baby care centers located just off Main Street, next to The Crystal Palace.

 They offer a comfortable place for diaper and pull-up changes, nursing, and feeding.
 There’s also a store stocked with toddler essentials, like Pull-Ups, snacks, and more.